oracle-terraform-modules/terraform-oci-compute-instance/README.md

-hostname_label | The hostname for the VNIC's primary private IP private_ips | A list of private IP address of your choice to assign to the VNIC skip_source_dest_check | Specifies whether the source/destination check is disabled on the VNIC subnet_ocids | A list of of the subnet OCIDs in which to place the instance primary VNICs ssh_authorized_keys | Path to the public SSH keys in the **~/.ssh/authorized_keys** file for the default user on the instance user_data | User-defined base64-encoded data to be used by `Cloud-Init` to run custom scripts, or provide a custom `Cloud-Init` configuration source_ocid | Unique identifier (OCID) of an image or a boot volume, depending on the value of source_type.
+hostname_label | The hostname for the VNIC's primary private IP private_ips | A list of private IP address of your choice to assign to the VNIC skip_source_dest_check | Specifies whether the source/destination check is disabled on the VNIC subnet_ocids | A list of the subnet OCIDs in which to place the instance's primary VNICs ssh_authorized_keys | Path to the public SSH keys to place in the instance's **~/.ssh/authorized_keys** file for the default user on the instance user_data | User-defined base64-encoded data to be used by `Cloud-Init` to run custom scripts, or provide a custom `Cloud-Init` configuration source_ocid | Unique Oracle Cloud Identifier (OCID) of an image or a boot volume to use as source of instance creation, depending on the value of source_type.
 For more information, see [Oracle Cloud Infrastructure Images](https://docs.cloud.oracle.com/iaas/images/) source_type | The source type for the instance instance_timeout | Timeout setting for creating instance(Note: large instance types may need larger timeout than the default 25m) instance_count | Number of instances to launch